Boiler Won’t Turn Off: Causes & How to fix!

 2. Check to See if the Programmer is Faulty

 The next possible culprit to suspect if your boiler won’t turn off is the programmer.
 Usually, boilers feature a timer or a heating programmer.
-The former automatically turn your boiler on at a specific time every day, while the latter gives you greater control over the appliance beyond merely turning it on.
+The former automatically turns your boiler on at a specific time every day, while the latter gives you greater control over the appliance beyond merely turning it on.

 A boiler thermostat allows you to choose heating settings, schedule when the appliance should come on and off, as well as select hot water, heating, or both.
 This allows you to save on your heating bill while also reducing any negative impact boilers may have on the environment.